-They have every right to be worried.
+Students researching this problem have every right to be worried.
 A study by the Stanford History Education Group of high school students revealed that 90 percent of students received no credit on four of six tasks that gauged students’ ability to evaluate digital sources on the internet.
 The report’s authors said the results are “troubling,” especially considering this is a generation that has grown up with the internet and is considered digitally savvy.

 But adults age 65 and older also are not especially media savvy, and often share false news content on their platform of choice, Facebook, according to one research project.
 So this is not just a generational problem.